Your module is not being displayed because it is configured with an incompatible Module Style.

 Registration is typically open through early April for our 13-15 yr-old Babe Ruth players.
 For our Senior Babe Ruth players, we typically take the first 16-18 players that register and form just one team (then a wait list is started).
 All divisions are first come first serve so be sure to register early.
 Coach volunteer availability also determines the number of teams and players per team.

-To Register for the Upcoming 2020 Babe Ruth Regular Season, Please Click the "REGISTRATION BANNER" on our Exeter Junior Baseball League website (www.exeterbaseball.com).
+To Register for the Upcoming 2021 Babe Ruth Regular Season, Please Click the "REGISTRATION BANNER" on our Exeter Junior Baseball League website (www.exeterbaseball.com).
 Hit the Play/Participate button to begin the process of registering your player.
 Follow the prompts to add/edit your player's info and pick the league they intend to play in.
-Their "baseball age" is the age they will be on April 30, 2020!
+Their "baseball age" is the age they will be on April 30, 2021!
 Would you like to coach?
-Please submit your 2020 Coaching Appliciation by clicking the same registraton banner and hitting the Coach/Volunteer button.
+Please submit your 2021 Coaching Appliciation by clicking the same registraton banner and hitting the Coach/Volunteer button.
 Any questions with REGISTRATION?
 Please contact our league REGISTRAR, Nancy Riccio @ firstname.lastname@example.org.
-There currently are NO EVALUATIONS for our Babe Ruth players to participate in.
+Babe Ruth players are not evaluated.

 13-15 yr-old Babe Ruth teams are assembled the 2nd weekend of April and players should know their teams soon after.
 We do our best to create as equal teams as possible.
-There are no evaluations like at the Cal Ripken level.
+As mentioned above, there are no evaluations like at the Cal Ripken level.
 Per coaches' schedule and discretion, practices start the following week.

-Our 4th Annual Babe Ruth Season Kick-Off Event (SKOE4) is scheduled for Saturday May 2, 2020.
+Babe Ruth typically kicks off the season with the SKOE (Season Kick Off Event).
 This has proven to be a FUN event which lasts about 4 hours and is set up like an All-Star skills competition.
 All teams from all towns that make up the regular season schedule during that particular year are invited (Exeter, Hampton, Seabrook, Great Bay, Sanborn, and Stratham).
-Games are scheduled to begin on May 4, 2020 and will run up until the Regular Season Championship Game the last Friday in June.
+Games are scheduled to begin on May 3, 2021 and will run up until the Regular Season Championship Game the last Friday in June.

 16-18 yr-old SENIOR Babe Ruth begin action in early June and runs through late July.
 Practices will start sometime in mid May.

-Please contact EBRL Director Shawn Roussin, email@example.com or EBRL Asst.
-Director Russ Dean, firstname.lastname@example.org with any questions.
+Please contact EBRL Director Russ Dean, email@example.com with any questions.

 Local Playing Rules